Course overview

 • administrative law.

-With an emphasis on developing analytical thinking and problem-solving skills, this unique course will teach you to address complex legal issues experienced in areas including, but not limited to:
+With an emphasis on critical thinking and problem-solving skills, this course prepares you to address complex legal issues across areas such as:

 • environment